-In the majority of the system, it is necessary to catch the bus by standing at a red, white and blue HARTransit bus stop sign.
-Be ready at least 5 minutes before the bus is due to arrive.
+In the majority of the system, it is necessary to catch the bus by standing at a HARTransit bus stop sign.
+Be ready at least 5 minutes before the scheduled stop time and be prepared to wait upto 5 min past.

 Flag stops are allowed under normal conditions in the following portions of the system only: